aosyang/aosyang.github.io/projects.md

 ## Automaton Assault (Team Project of 3 Members)
 <div style="text-align: right">Sep 2016 - Jan 2017</div>
 Automaton Assault is a 3D top-down shooter game built out of our own 3D engine, Hourglass Engine.
-The demo is featured with Physically-Based Rendering, dynamic lighting, skinned animation, collision detection, GPU particles, path-finding, behavior tree and Wwise audio system.
+The demo is featured with physically-based rendering, dynamic lighting, skinned animation, collision detection, GPU particles, path-finding, behavior tree and Wwise audio system.
 The engine is also implemented with helpful features such as CPU profiler, debug line/debug text rendering and script to export level from Unity Editor.

 #### Personal Contributions
 * Direct3D 11 render pipeline